Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Methodology

 \begin{linenomath}

 \end{linenomath}

 \paragraph{Network Partitioning}

-The urban road network exhibits significant heterogeneity, characterized by diverse traffic patterns and spatial features.
-This diversity poses a challenge in applying uniform traffic models, such as the Macroscopic Fundamental Diagram (MFD), across entire networks \cite{ramezani2015dynamics}.
+The urban road network exhibits significant heterogeneity, characterized by diverse traffic patterns and spatial features, which may reduce the accuracy of the MFD simulations \cite{ramezani2015dynamics}.
 Therefore, this study integrates a network partitioning technique aimed at identifying more homogeneous sub-regions, which can facilitate accurate speed estimation.

 Leveraging the requirement for network partitioning, we employ clustering methods to effectively segment the road network.
 This approach has been supported by extensive literature that highlights the efficiency of its usage in network partitioning \cite{lin2020road,chen2022urban,saeedmanesh2016clustering,lopez2017revealing,saeedmanesh2017dynamic}.
-In this study, we implement the K-Means clustering algorithm, taking into account two inputs: the geographical position of road links and the average speed during the period of peak network production.
-The geographical position of each link, denoted as $Loc_{i} = (x_i,y_i)$ is determined by its midpoint.
-The network mean speed, $V_i^{mean}$, is calculated over a defined time window, $T_{w}$, centered around the time at maximum production $T_{max}$, $[T_{max}-T_{w},T_{max}+T_{w}]$.
-These spatial and temporal data points are combined through a weighted sum, $S_i$, used for the clustering process.
-The related process is shown in Eq.~(\ref{eq:3}),
+While many advanced algorithms focus on optimizing network partitions based on compactness, connectivity, and traffic homogeneity, crucial for traffic management and control applications, our primary goal is to investigate whether network partitioning can improve speed estimation, rather than to identify the optimal partitioning algorithm.
+Therefore, we implemented the classical K-Means clustering algorithm by considering both the distance between links and the speed difference in the similarity metric. { We considered two primary inputs—the geographical positions of road links and the mean speeds of each link during the period of peak network production—to jointly capture spatial layout and operational efficiency.} The geographical position of each link, denoted as \( \text{Loc}_i = (x_i, y_i) \), is determined by its midpoint coordinates.
+The mean speed of each link, \( V_i^{\text{mean}} \), is calculated over a defined time window \( T_w \) centered around the time of maximum production \( T_{\text{max}} \), specifically within the interval \( [T_{\text{max}} - T_w, T_{\text{max}} + T_w] \).
+To integrate these spatial and temporal data points for clustering, we construct a feature vector \( \mathbf{S}_i \) for each road link \( i \) by combining the geographical coordinates and the average speed through a weighted sum, as shown in { following equation},